Stratford-upon-Avon: Tudor period

 The Cotswolds, located close to Stratford, was a major sheep-producing area up until the latter part of the 19th century, with Stratford one of its main centres for the processing, marketing, and distribution of sheep and wool.
-Consequently, Stratford also became a centre for tanning during the 15th–17th centuries.
-Glove making was also an important industry, which was at its zenith in the 15th and 16th centuries.
-As was malting (the processing of grain to turn it into malt).
+Consequently, Stratford became a centre for tanning during the 15th–17th centuries.
+Glove making was an important industry, which was at its zenith in the 15th and 16th centuries.
+As was malting, the processing of grain to turn it into malt.

 John Shakespeare, originally a farmer, had moved to Stratford in 1551, from the nearby village of Snitterfield and became a successful glover (glove maker) and businessman, and an official on the Town Council.
-He met and married Mary Arden a member of the local gentry in around 1557, and together they had eight children, including Stratford's most famous son William Shakespeare in 1564, believed to be at the house now known as Shakespeare's Birthplace.
+He met and married Mary Arden a member of the local gentry in around 1557.
+Together they had eight children, including Stratford's most famous son William Shakespeare in 1564, believed to be at the house now known as Shakespeare's Birthplace.

 17th and 18th centuries

 Stratford was the centre of considerable activity and some fighting during the English Civil War.
 Being located at the junction of several main roads, it was strategically important for both the Royalist and Parliamentarian armies.
 Due to its close proximity to the Parliamentarian stronghold of Warwick, Stratford remained under Parliamentarian control for the majority of the conflict, although it was only directly occupied by troops for sporadic intervals.
-In February 1643, Stratford was occupied by Royalist forces under Colonel Wagstaffe, but was recaptured by Parliamentarians under Lord Brooke on 25 February after an engagement on the nearby road to Warwick.
+In February 1643, Stratford was occupied by Royalist forces under Colonel Wagstaffe.

+It was recaptured by Parliamentarians under Lord Brooke on 25 February after an engagement on the nearby road to Warwick.
 Having secured the town, Brooke returned to Warwick.
-In one notable incidence in February 1643, Stratford's Market Hall (at the site of the current Town Hall) was destroyed after three barrels of gunpowder which were being stored there blew up.
+In one notable incident in February 1643, Stratford's Market Hall, at the site of the current Town Hall, was destroyed after three barrels of gunpowder which were being stored there blew up.
 From March 1644, until part of the following year, Stratford appears to have been continuously occupied by Parliamentarian troops.
-There was however one further Royalist raid in April 1645.
+There was one further Royalist raid in April 1645.

-A number of famous people passed through Stratford during the conflict: In April 1643, Prince Rupert passed through, he was at Stratford again in July, where he met the Queen Henrietta Maria, who was travelling through the Midlands, and she was the guest of honour of Susanna Hall, William Shakespeare's daughter, at New Place.
+A number of famous people passed through Stratford during the conflict, such as Prince Rupert in April 1643.
+He was at Stratford again in July of that year, when he met the Queen Henrietta Maria, who was travelling through the Midlands and was the guest of honour of Susanna Hall, William Shakespeare's daughter, at New Place.
 Oliver Cromwell was at Stratford in December 1646, and again in 1651, before the Battle of Worcester.